Image Source: Pixabay

 Overall, being pen pals with an inmate can be beneficial and uplifting.
 It helps in spreading awareness, perspective, and social information.
 The main goal of pen pals is to develop a friendly and honest relationship with a person living a different life than you in a different environment.

 Prison pen pals may be able to receive care packages, funds, magazine subscriptions, and/or new books.
 There may be stringent protocols that need to be followed for overall correctional facility safety while sending these items.
-However, it is still a positive step to develop and build a friendly and honest relationship.
+However, it is still a positive step to developing and building a friendly and honest relationship.
 Inmates may have committed crimes, but they should be allowed contact with the outside world.
 Taking the time to communicate and interact with a prison pen pal may help them to get started on a greater and noble path.

 Would you like some FREE incarceration-related information resources?
 Visit our Cell Block Legendz website, now.